-To assess the competitiveness of our executive compensation program and current compensation levels and to assist the compensation committee in setting compensation levels, it refers to compensation data compiled with respect to the compensation paid to executives in comparable positions at a group of comparable companies, or the Peer Group.
-The companies comprising the Peer Group have been selected on the basis of their similarities to Omeros including their stage of development and development programs.
+To assess the competitiveness of our executive compensation program and current compensation levels and to assist the compensation committee in setting compensation levels, the compensation committee refers to compensation data compiled with respect to the compensation, both cash and equity, paid to executives in comparable positions at a group of comparable companies, or the Peer Group.
+The companies comprising the Peer Group have been selected on the basis of their similarities to Omeros including their stage of development and development programs as well as their market capitalization.
+Because we do not yet have revenue from the commercial sale of our product candidates, we select companies that are similarly situated as drug development companies without product sales revenues.
 Compensation data for the companies comprising the Peer Group is gathered from public filings and from Compensia's proprietary compensation databases.

-For 2010, the Peer Group was comprised of the following companies:
+For 2011, the Peer Group was comprised of the following companies:

-Ardea Biosciences, Inc. Arena Pharmaceuticals, Inc.

-Array BioPharma Inc. Dendreon Corporation

-Facet Biotech Corporation Incyte Corporation

-Neurocrine Biosciences, Inc. Orexigen Therapeutics, Inc.

-Pain Therapeutics, Inc. Pharmasset, Inc.

-Rigel Pharmaceuticals, Inc. Seattle Genetics, Inc.

-VIVUS, Inc.
+Ardea Biosciences, Inc. Arena Pharmaceuticals, Inc. Array BioPharma Inc. Imunomedics, Inc. Neurocrine Biosciences, Inc. Orexigen Therapeutics, Inc. Osiris Therapeautics, Inc. Pain Therapeutics, Inc. Progenics Therapeutics, Inc. Rigel Pharmaceuticals, Inc. Seattle Genetics, Inc. Targacept, Inc. VIVUS, Inc.

+The companies in the 2011 Peer Group were based on the 2010 Peer Group, and subsequently reviewed against our peer selection criteria.
+Companies in our 2010 Peer Group that had been acquired or had begun selling a commercial product were excluded from the 2011 Peer Group and companies comparable to us were added as replacements.
 The compensation committee plans to review the composition of the Peer Group annually and make adjustments to its composition as necessary.
 The market data from the Peer Group is supplemented by survey data from the Radford Global Life Sciences Survey.